Highlight: Sphero Hero

 WATCH LIVE: we will also live broadcast the Award Show via the KDE Media Portal The video link will go live for internet viewing shortly before 5pm (EST) the day of the State Championship event.
 Afterwards, the video will be available to view as an archive.

 Want to check out last year’s event?
-The 2016 STLP State Championship Awards show is archived and you can watch it at the following link: #STLP16 Awards Show video archive
+The 2018 STLP State Championship Awards show is archived and you can watch it at the following link: #STLP18 Awards Show video archive

-We’re so excited to have them back for another great year at STLP State Championship!
-The #KyGoPlayGROUND is an open space where educators and students can explore, build, and make.
-For more info about KyGoPlay, check out their website HERE.
+#KyGoPlayGROUND is an open space where educators and students can explore, build, and make.
+Check out KyGoPlay HERE.

 Hands-on STEM with Newton’s Attic